Birdwatching: A Different Kind of Guide

-The expanded third edition of this book is now available for $27.95 at Books and Company at Prince George and Quesnel, at Mountain Eagle Books in Smithers, and at Bacchus Books in Golden, and Armchair Books in Whistler.
+The expanded third edition of this book is now available for $27.95 at Books and Company at Prince George and Quesnel, at Mountain Eagle Books in Smithers, at Bacchus Books in Golden, and Armchair Books in Whistler.
 It is also available by mail order from Buteo Books.
 Building on earlier editions, it is now a 254-page soft-cover book comprising 89 essays and 178 colour photographs.

 To learn more about the book, head to:

 An online Kindle edition (no illustrations) of this early version of the essay collection is available from Amazon.

 This eBook is unashamedly for birders, birdwatchers, or birdpersons by any other name, plus all those splendid people wanting to buy them presents.

 Assuming that at least one of you is a bird person, you REALLY need to get this book so you can:

 - Speculate on why “Middendorf’s Grasshopper-Warbler” is such a hilarious name

 - Avoid chumming the water unintentionally during a pelagic trip